Components of DLC.Link

 Wallets

 Two participants with DLC-enabled BTC wallets are used to set up and sign the DLC event details.
 The parties can be users, institutions, smart contracts, or any entity with a Bitcoin address.
-DLC.Link works similarly to a 2-of-2 multi-sig wallet in that two signatures are required to execute a transaction.
-But unlike a wallet, DLC.Link does not track balances – so by analogy; it is more apt to describe it as a “2-of-2 multi-sig keychain.”
+DLC.Link works similarly to a multisig wallet in that two signatures are required to execute a transaction.
+But unlike a wallet, DLC.Link does not track balances – so by analogy; it is more apt to describe it as a “special multisig keychain.”

 DLC.Link is building an infrastructure that offers a secure and decentralized way for smart contracts to interact with the Bitcoin blockchain without porting assets to other chains.
 Our infrastructure: